Increasing Insulation in your home will lower your energy bills!

 Similarly with your HVAC system you can think of mileage like the number of hours your HVAC system can run, there is a limit and at some point the “life” of the HVAC system will be reached and it will need to be replaced.
 Likewise, thinking of the RPMs of your vehicle and how hard the HVAC system has to work to cool or heat your home and this can have a dramatic negative effect on the overall life of your HVAC.
 When your home is properly insulated, the temperature fluctuations in your home are reduced and this means you will have to run your HVAC system less often (think less mileage) and for shorter periods of time (think lower RPMs) to control the interior temperature of your home.
 This all adds up to increase how long your HVAC system will work before you have to start spending money on repairs and eventually replacing the entire system.

 Whole-House Energy Assessment

 To determine whether you should add insulation to your home, you first need to determine how much insulation you already have in you home, and where it is located.
 Our G & R Roofing insulation team are highly qualified home energy estimators, and they will include an insulation check as part of the whole-house energy assessment.
 This audit will help us identify the areas of your home that are in need, so that we can provide you a free estimate.
 At G & R Roofing we know how to build, protect, and maintain all roofing systems, gutters, and insulation to ensure maximum roof life-expectancy.
 Our team will make sure your installation is done right, the first time.
 To get an estimate on adding insulation to your home in GREATER HOUSTON AREA or surrounding areas, call us today for details.
-936-206-7636 for Houston area; 210-625-7137 for San Antonio area & 214-883-2931 for Dallas area & Surrounding Area.
+936-206-7636 for Houston area & 214-883-2931 for Dallas area & Surrounding Area.